rama41222/real-analytics/README.md

      * Maintaining the connection state inside lambda is a problem (Cold starts)
      * Some cross module dependencies which can be avoided by further decoupling the API.

-2. This Repo doesn't include the following
+2. Todos and Improvements

-    * Implementing authentication and authorization
+    * Implementing authentication and authorization.
-    * Implementing a caching mechanism for the get api
+    * Implementing a caching mechanism for the get api.
-    * Test cases and increase test coverage
+    * Increase test coverage.
-    * Write some Serverless integration tests
+    * No Serverless integration tests are included.
-    * Global Error handling module
+    * Global Error handling module.